mrakhlaghi/TouristGuideApp/README.md

     npm run build
     npm start

-if you have problem with installing with npm you should install pnpm and locally and install with pnpm :
+if you have problem with installing with npm you should install pnpm globally and install with pnpm :

     npm install -g pnpm